interactivethings/swiss-maps/README.md

     make topo/ch-municipalities.json YEAR=2013

+Make sure you run `make clean` if you've generated files before for another year.

 ## Custom Simplification

 To use a custom simplification, define the `SIMPLIFY` variable.
 For example, to create a really blocky version of Switzerland: